 We had to ensure everyone had what they needed to work from home.
 Most employees use laptops, and desktop users have Intel Nucs which can be easily transported home.

 As a SaaS business, we already make use of global cloud-based services such as Microsoft 360 and the Google suite.
 We have a Voice Over IP phone system which means we can take calls wherever we are, and transfer to extensions across teams and countries.
 We also have Single Sign On (SSO) to simplify the use of our systems with a single login.

 We have a Security Awareness Programme so all our employees are trained, and savvy enough to be smart whilst working on computers at home.

 Our IT and infrastructure team invested in remote assistance technology so they can offer remote support to employees when needed.

 We’ve looked at how we stay connected as virtual teams and applied methodology from our Development team who work with the Agile framework.
-This means all teams have daily stand-up calls first thing to run through what was achieved yesterday, what is being delivered today, and raise any challenges.
+This means all teams have daily stand-up calls first thing to run through what was achieved yesterday, and what is being delivered today and raise any challenges.

 We have a weekly management stand-up video call so each department updates on top-level activity and updates.

 On a lighter note, we have created virtual tea rooms in calendars for employees to join colleagues for a virtual tea break.
 We hosted our end-of-the-week Fridge Friday’ drinks event virtually, with an interactive quiz and a chance to share a drink with colleagues.

 All video cameras are on during this time so we get to see each other.

 We have three offices to consider and we chose to adopt the same plan for each region despite other countries being on different timelines for government advice.